Extending the Life of Critical Water Infrastructure

 Warren Environmental: Currently, we have 21 applicators.
-If somebody shows an interest in becoming an applicator for Warren, we have a registration form they can fill out.
+If somebody shows an interest in becoming an applicator for Warren, we have a registration form they fill out.
 The form gives us an idea of what they're looking to do in their market and their goals for the Warren product.
 Then we'll go and meet with them at their office, look at their jobs, and talk to their employees and clients.

 About 15% of the people that come to us make it through to becoming an approved applicator.
 Once they do, they come to Warren for training.
-During that time, they work with A&W staff in hands-on training for three-and-a-half days of surface preparation, product understanding, application and spray techniques and testing/inspection methods.
+During that time, they work with A&W staff in hands-on training for three and a half days of surface preparation, product understanding, application and spray techniques, and testing/inspection methods.
 The Warren product technique is very different from a lot of other coatings because of its unique properties.

-Equipping the trailers
+Equipping the Trailers

 Graco: When you approached Graco, what were you looking for in terms of equipment?

 Warren Environmental: The goal was to build a spray trailer that had the latest and greatest technical improvements.
 Wesley, with A&W, spent over a year talking to applicators about what they liked and didn’t like about their current trailers.
 We wanted our spray trailers to be of supreme quality and contain a high level of consistency from trailer to trailer.
 This would allow for superior durability as well as increased safety on the job site for our applicators in the field.
 This would also allow our applicators to consistently apply our product.
-We also spent a good deal of time with Graco distributors familiarising ourselves with what the best new equipment options were for our product.
+We also spent a good deal of time with Graco distributors on understanding what the best new equipment options were for our product.
 We have a 100% solids epoxy that requires specific equipment to spray.
-Warren is not a paint – it's a coating.
+Warren is not a paint—it's a coating.
 Warren also has its own patented pumping system inside the trailer that deals with other parts of the operation, but we needed to match it with the best piece of equipment on the market for our product.

 Graco: What were your applicators asking for?

 Warren Environmental: A lot of the pain shared by our applicators had to do with the trailer itself.
-The system was so complicated and it took a long time to figure out how to work it properly.
-We went into the project thinking of how to simplify it and make it so someone who doesn't have 20 years of experience can walk in after their Warren training and understand how to work it properly.
+The system was so complicated it took a long time to figure out how to work it properly.
+We went into the project thinking of how to simplify it and make it so someone who doesn't have 20 years of experience can walk in after their Warren training and understand how to make it work properly.

-Selecting the sprayer
+Selecting the Sprayer